-In addition to federal regulation, each province has legislation and regulations that govern royalties, production rates and other matters.
-The royalty regime in a given province is a significant factor in the profitability of oil sands projects, crude oil, natural gas liquids, sulphur and natural gas production.
+Each province has legislation and regulations that govern royalties, production rates and other matters.
+The royalty regime in a given province is a significant factor in the profitability of crude oil, natural gas and NGLs production.
 Royalties payable on production from lands where the Crown does not hold the mineral rights are determined by negotiation between the mineral freehold owner and the lessee, although production from such lands is subject to certain provincial taxes and royalties.
 Royalties from production on Crown lands are determined by governmental regulation and are generally calculated as a percentage of the value of gross production.
-The rate of royalties payable generally depends in part on prescribed reference prices, well productivity, geographical location, field discovery date, method of recovery and the type or quality of the petroleum product produced.
-Other royalties and royalty-like interests are carved out of the working interest owner's interest, from time to time, through non-public transactions.
-These are often referred to as overriding royalties, gross overriding royalties, net profits interests or net carried interests.
+The rate of royalties payable generally depends in part on prescribed reference prices, well productivity, geographical location, field discovery date, method of recovery and the type or quality of the petroleum substance produced.

-Occasionally the governments of the western Canadian provinces create incentive programs for exploration and development.
-Such programs often provide for royalty rate reductions, royalty holidays or royalty tax credits and are generally introduced when commodity prices are low to encourage exploration and development activity by improving earnings and cash flow within the industry.
+Occasionally the governments of Western Canada's provinces create incentive programs for exploration and development.
+Such programs often provide for royalty rate reductions, royalty holidays or royalty tax credits and are often introduced when commodity prices are low to encourage exploration and development activity.
+In addition, such programs may be introduced to encourage producers to undertake initiatives using new technologies that may enhance or improve recovery of crude oil, natural gas and NGLs.